tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

   Our objective in reversing the first virtual machine is to statically reconstruct an [equivalent program](https://researchspace.auckland.ac.nz/bitstream/handle/2292/3504/TR170.pdf) consisting only of opcodes.
 For that purpose, we need reversing all kind of control flow between opcodes.
 The virtual machine has a higher execution model (than the real machine).
 Under its viewpoint, the control flow is from opcode to opcode, it does not take interest in control flow inside an opcode.
 In our case, this is the *"entry point to entry point"* control flow: the **explicit** one, that is discussed above, is realized by the dispatcher, but there is also an **implicit** one, which happens voluntarily inside gadgets.

-  **Gadget memory layout:**
+#### Gadget memory layout
-  each code gadget terminates by a `call 0x404000` to the dispatcher, so the original return address is nothing but the first instruction of the statically next gadget: they are indeed *juxtapositional* in the memory.
+  Each code gadget terminates by a `call 0x404000` to the dispatcher, so the original return address is nothing but the first instruction of the statically next gadget: they are indeed *juxtapositional* in the memory.
 The first instruction of a gadget is naturally an entry point then.

   ![Gadget memory layout](./gadget_layout.svg)